Days Countdown

 Contrary to popular belief, the term “Black Friday” did not originally refer to retailers moving from “red” to “black” ink in their accounting ledgers.
 The earliest uses of the phrase actually date back to 1869, when two investors caused a market crash by attempting to corner the gold market.
 The term was later applied to the post-Thanksgiving period in the 1950s by Philadelphia police, who used it to describe the chaotic traffic and crowded sidewalks that occurred on the day after Thanksgiving.

-It wasn’t until the 1980s that retailers successfully rebranded the day with the more positive “red to black” narrative, suggesting that Thanksgiving weekend sales were so substantial they could turn unprofitable (red) businesses into profitable (black) ones for the year.
-This marketing spin helped transform Black Friday into the shopping extravaganza we know today.
+It wasn’t until the 1980s that retailers successfully rebranded the day with the more positive “red to black” narrative, suggesting that Thanksgiving weekend sales were strong enough to push unprofitable (red) businesses into profitability (black) for the year.
+This marketing shift helped turn Black Friday into the shopping event we know today.

 The American Tradition Goes Global